 USB 3.0 Interference with 2.4 GHz Wi‑Fi

-One known challenge with USB 3.x routers is the potential for interference between USB 3.0 (now USB 3.2 Gen 1) ports and 2.4 GHz Wi-Fi signals.
-This occurs because USB 3.x operations generate electromagnetic interference (EMI) that can spill into the 2.4 GHz frequency band, potentially leading to reduced Wi-Fi performance, slower speeds, and diminished range on that band.
+One known challenge with USB 3.x routers is the potential for interference between USB 3.0 (now USB 3.2 Gen 1) ports and 2.4 GHz Wi‑Fi signals.
+This occurs because USB 3.x operations can generate electromagnetic interference (EMI) that overlaps the 2.4 GHz band, potentially reducing Wi‑Fi performance, speeds, and range on that band.

 Router manufacturers have actively addressed this issue through various mitigation strategies: